Employee disengagement is a silent killer of workplace productivity and morale.

 2. It drains team morale

 Disengagement is not limited to the particular person; it can affect others as well.
-When one team member consistently underperforms, it creates a ripple effect, making high performers feel frustrated and unmotivated or even question why they should put in extra effort when others aren’t pulling their weight.
+When a team member isn’t contributing their best effort, it can frustrate high performers and create a domino effect.
+At that time even the best employees may start questioning why they should keep pushing when others aren’t pulling their weight.

 3. Customer experience takes a hit